misrab/docs/Dai.md

 ### Stability Fee

 The Stability Fee is a fee paid by every CDP.
 It is defined as a yearly percentage that is calculated on top of the existing debt of the CDP.
-When the borrower covers their CDP, the Dai used to cover the CDP debt is destroyed, but the Dai used to pay the Stability Fee isn’t destroyed, instead it is sent to Buy&Burn.
+When the borrower covers their CDP, the Dai used to cover the CDP debt is destroyed, but the Dai used to pay the Stability Fee is instead sent to Buy&Burn.
 A higher Stability Fee represents a higher expected rate of sudden death for the collateral (such as a hack or severe disaster instantly rendering the asset completely worthless).

-### Penalty ratio
+### Penalty Ratio

 The penalty ratio is used to determined the maximum amount of Dai raised from a Liquidation Auction that goes to Buy&Burn, with excess collateral getting returned to the borrower who originally created the CDP.
 This is achieved with a two-way auction.
 The penalty ratio is used to cover the inefficiency of the liquidation mechanism.